peterhinch/micropython-msgpack/README.md

 ```
 The `ext_serializable` decorator takes two args, the `ext_type` integer value
 which represents the record type, and the class to be encoded.
 The `ext_type`
-value should be unique to this class.
+value should be a byte unique to this class.

 The class `Complex` must be subclassed from `Packer`.
-Its name is arbitrary.
+The name `Complex` is
-When the class is instantiated it receives an instance of a `complex` number
+arbitrary.
+When the class is instantiated it receives an instance of a `complex`
-followed by a `dict` of options (as passed to `load` or `dump`).
-In the case of
+number followed by a `dict` of options as passed to `dump` or `dumps`.
+The
+`Packer` stores this `dict` in a `.options` bound variable, enabling access by
-`Complex` these are ignored.
+`.packb`.
+In the case of `Complex` the options are ignored.

-The `__str__` method is used in error reporting and "pretty prints" `self.s`:
-this holds the value being dumped.

 The `packb` method converts the data, returning a `bytes` instance.
+The `Packer`
+class ensures that the subclass is only instantiated once even in a dump
+containing multiple instances of the supported class.
+This is achieved via an
+`__call__` method.

 The `unpackb` staticmethod accepts a `bytes` instance as created by `packb` and
 returns an instance of the supported class.
+There is currently no support for
+unpack options.

 ## Acknowledgements